jalexmelendez/citadel-framework/README.md

 A CoC & easy to deploy framework for building robust and realtime web applications / API's (REST/GraphQL) built on top of Symfony and Mercure.

+## Versions

+* Pre-alpha: this version is currently under development, it is used on production in Rurusi and Cut developments.

 ## Parts of the framework

 This framework was visualized as an easy way to create a Monolithic application with all the features modern developers would want, feel free to use this to make in record time your MVP.